jasnell/proposal-deprecated/README.md

 1. The syntax is not backwards supportable or easily polyfillable.
-Specifically, the code would need to be transpiled to remove the decorator in order to run on older versions of Node.js and older browsers while the new keyword and pragma approach could be easily polyfilled.
+Specifically, the code would need to be transpiled to remove the decorator in order to run on older versions of Node.js and older browsers while the new global and pragma approach could be easily polyfilled.

 2. Within Node.js, we often have need to deprecated *within* a function, for instance, in some cases only certain combinations of arguments to a function are deprecated.
 For the decorator